 I may have gotten my sentimentality from my mother, because she kept boxes and boxes of my (and my 6 siblings’) clothes from our childhood, bless her heart.
 And I LOVE that she did that.
 Awhile back, at my sister-in-law’s baby shower, my mom gave Carrie two tiny outfits from my brother Tim’s babyhood (Carrie’s baby daddy and husband), neatly in ziplock bags… and complete with a very vintage photo of Tim wearing that specific outfit 20-some years ago.

 I separated out all the outfits that they wore for these shoots and made piles, and put the photos with their corresponding outfits.

-I picked up some cheap-o generic ziploc bags, got comfortable, turned on some music, and got busy!
+I picked up some ziploc bags (make sure you use the slider zipper kind!), got comfortable, turned on some music, and got busy!

 I laid out each outfit and folded each one in such a way that it was the same dimensions as the baggie (and therefore would take up the least room).
 Like so…

 Then, this is where things get classy… squish out the air by whatever means possible.
 I used my legs, but if you use an actual vacuum sealer, I won’t judge you.